 Step 3: Using the transfer tape, cut a piece about ½ inch larger than the lettering.
 Using the scraping tool, add the transfer tape to the top of the letters.
 Then, peel off the notes slowly, lifting them one day at a time.

-Step 4: Then remove the transfer tape after pressing the letters on the chalk paint tags.
+Step 4: Remove the transfer tape after pressing the letters on the chalk paint tags.

 Step 5: Repeat this process for each day of the week.